8 July 2019

 The village Champvent (canton of Vaud) was first mentioned in 1011.

-The commune Champvent (canton of Vaud) was first mentioned in a document from 1011, signed by Rudolf III, last king of the kingdom of Burgundy (888-1032).
-One of the best preserved castles in this canton can be admired in this small village.
-The castle is a characteristic ‘Carré Savoyard’, quadrangular with high walls, flanked by round towers on each corner and built mid thirteenth century.
-Similar castles exist in Yverdon, Grandson and Morges.
+The castle is a typical ‘Carré Savoyard’, quadrangular with high walls, flanked by round towers on each corner and built in the thirteenth century.
+Similar castles still exist in Yverdon-les-Bains, Grandson and Morges.

 The Lords of Champvent and Grandson and the Counts of Neuchâtel were among the owners.
 A local family was the owner at the time of the Burgundian wars (1474-1477) and an ally of the Duke of Burgundy Charles the Bold.

 The castle was destroyed by confederal troops in 1476, but soon afterwards restored.